 Structure of the Program

-The Academy offers 3-week summer study sessions for those interested in furthering their knowledge on the philosophical backdrop of different European national public law systems, as well as on their commonalities and differences.
-Students may attend one session to earn a Certificate of Attendance in European Public Law, or attend two consecutive summer sessions to obtain the Intensive International Master of Laws (I.I.LL.M.) in European Public Law.
+The Academy offers 3-week summer study sessions on the theory and practice of public law in national legal orders, as well as in the law of the European Union and of the European Convention on Human Rights.
+Students may attend one session to earn a Certificate of Attendance in European Public Law, or attend two consecutive summer sessions plus write a dissertation to obtain the Intensive International Master of Laws (I.I.LL.M.) in European Public Law.

-The Program is composed of two 1-week intensive teaching sessions and a one-day seminar delivered by a Guest Lecturer on different topics.
-At the end of each session, students must undertake an examination, which will be in the form of an essay, marked on a pass/fail or distinction basis.
-The final session will be held on the island of Spetses where students will attend the Annual Reunion of the European Group of Public Law.
+The Program is composed of two intensive teaching sessions, with 2 general courses and 2 special courses, on different topics.
+At the end of each session, students must undertake an examination, which will be in the form of an essay, marked on a pass/fail/distinction basis.
+The final session is held in Sounion where students attend the Annual Reunion of the European Group of Public Law.

 To obtain the Certificate of Attendance, students must participate in one Academy study session (3 weeks of classes) and fulfill all of the program’s requirements, including regular attendance in all classes, active participation during the courses and successful completion of the essays.

 As the topics and lecturers of the study sessions vary from year to year, many students choose to attend the sessions more than once.
 Recurring attendees are also awarded the Certificate of Attendance.